-Two Bit Circus Announce Funding Of New ‘Micro Amusement Park’
+Two Bit Circus Announces Funding Of New ‘Micro Amusement Park’

 Londoners Are First To Try Out Just Eat’s New Robotic Meal Delivery Service

 In recent years, Two Bit Circus has created temporary original virtual reality experiences that have been presented at large events like the Super Bowl and Olympics.
-One project, Star Labs Mobile Research Unit, was used to promote the CW’s hit TV show, The Flash throughout Los Angeles and Las Vegas.
-All “test subjects,” including actor Grant Gustin who plays Barry Allen on the series, were given an ID card that tracked their results of the various tests that measured their abilities with speed reading, high-speed projectile evasion and pupillary light reflex.
+One project, Star Labs Mobile Research Unit, was used to promote the CW’s hit TV show The Flash throughout Los Angeles and Las Vegas.
+All “test subjects,” including actor Grant Gustin who plays Barry Allen on the series, were given an ID card that tracked their results of the various tests that measured their abilities with speed reading, high-speed projectile evasion, and pupillary light reflex.
 Guests were also treated to see things how The Flash see things when he is moving at hyper speed.

-Another experience created by Two Bit Circus was the Space Squad “story room” where guests were treated to 20 minute long sessions of action-based challenges that were similar to “escape rooms” but instead, it was a mission to save the universe.
+Another experience created by Two Bit Circus was the Space Squad “story room,” where guests were treated to 20 minute long sessions of action-based challenges that were similar to “escape rooms” but instead, it was a mission to save the universe.
 No big deal.

 [Featured Image by Two Bit Circus]